RCHOL: Randomized Cholesky Factorization for Solving SDD Linear Systems: Numerical Results

-We present results for the following five reordering strategies in \cref{t:order}.
-The test problem is the standard 7-point finite-difference discretization of Poisson equation in a unit cube with Dirichlet boundary condition. \begin{enumerate} \item natural ordering (a.k.a., lexicographic ordering)/no reordering leads to significant amount of fill-in.
-Although PCG required a small number of iterations, the total solve time is significant with a relatively dense preconditioner. \item reverse Cuthill-McKee ordering aims at a small bandwidth of the reordered matrix, which helps reduce fill-in for some applications, but turns out not particularly effective for \rchol{}. \item random ordering as suggested in~\cite{kyng2016approximate} is effective in fill-in reduction.
-However, it results in widely scattered sparsity pattern in the triangular factor as shown in \cref{f:sparsity} hampering practical performance of triangular solves at every iteration. \item approximate minimum degree (AMD) ordering is also effective in fill-in reduction and can be computed quickly.
-This is what we recommend in general. \item nested dissection (ND) ordering is effective in fill-in reduction but requires significant time to compute. \end{enumerate}
+We present results for five commonly-used reordering strategies in \cref{t:order}.
+The test problem is the standard 7-point finite-difference discretization of Poisson's equation in a unit cube with the Dirichlet boundary condition. {We have also tested the five strategies on other problems including VC-Poisson, Aniso-Poisson, and problems from SuiteSparse Matrix Collection (see \Cref{s:r_ufl}), and the following observations generally apply.} \begin{enumerate} \item natural ordering (a.k.a., lexicographic ordering)/no reordering leads to significant amount of fill-in.
+Although PCG required a small number of iterations, the total solve-time is significant with a relatively dense preconditioner. \item reverse Cuthill-McKee ordering aims at a small bandwidth of the reordered matrix, which helps reduce fill-in for some applications.
+But results showed that it is was not effective for \rchol{}. \item random ordering as suggested in~\cite{kyng2016approximate} is effective in fill-in reduction.
+However, it results in widely scattered sparsity pattern in the triangular factor as shown in \cref{f:sparsity}, hampering practical performance of triangular solves at every iteration. \item nested dissection (ND) ordering is effective in fill-in reduction but requires significant time to compute. \item approximate minimum degree (AMD) ordering~\cite{amestoy1996approximate} is also effective in fill-in reduction and can be computed quickly. {The fill-in pattern of \rchol{} is not deterministic and is different from the (exact) Cholesky factorization.
+Although the AMD is designed as a greedy strategy for minimizing the fill-in of the (exact) Cholesky factorization, it also performs well when used with \rchol{}.
+Among the five reordering strategies considered here, the AMD leads to the minimum running time consistently for all of our test problems, so we use the AMD by default.} \end{enumerate}

-Although \rchol{} uses randomness in the algorithm, the resulting preconditioner delivers extremely consistent performance. \cref{t:trial} shows the results for three consecutive trials of running \rchol{} with the AMD ordering and the ND ordering, respectively.
-As it shows, the fill-in ratio $2\times \text{nnz}(G)/\text{nnz}(A)$ varies by no more than 0.1\%!
+Although \rchol{} uses randomness in the algorithm, the resulting preconditioner delivers extremely consistent performance as \cref{t:trial} shows.